 About these Grilled Cobb Flatbreads:

 - Any flavor of store-bought naan bread works here, but I like the garlic flavor the best.
 You’ll want to grill it over medium heat for just a few minutes until the naan gets nice grill marks and starts to crisp up.
 If you’re feeling ambitious, you can use my recipe for homemade flatbread instead!

 - The toppings for naan bread “pizzas” are limited only by your imagination, and lately I’ve been really into salad pizzas and flatbreads.
 Basically, it’s like eating a giant salad on top of crispy naan bread, and it’s just as awesome as it sounds.

-- These Grilled Cobb Flatbreads include all the usual suspects in a great Cobb salad – chicken, bacon, blue cheese, tomato, hard boiled eggs, avocado, and arugula subbing in for the lettuce.
+- These Grilled Cobb Flatbreads include all the usual suspects in a great Cobb salad – chicken, bacon in the oven, blue cheese, tomato, hard boiled eggs (boil a few extra to make a batch of shrimp deviled eggs!), avocado, and arugula subbing in for the lettuce.